anbuchelva/blog/source/_posts/good-bye-sutherland.md

 I am thankful to everyone in this organization for providing me opportunity and work.
 I apologize if I have hurt you at any time.

+### Contact Details
-Please be in touch; you may contact me by
+I would be happy if we keep in touch; you may contact me by
 * The traditional way by sending an email to hello@anbuchelva.in
-* You wish to follow my career updates send a connection request at [LinkedIn](https://www.linkedin.com/in/anbuchelva)
+* You wish to follow my career updates send a connection request at [LinkedIn](https://www.linkedin.com/in/anbuchelva)
-* Looking for immediate response send a [Telegram](https://t.me/anbuchelva)
+* Looking for immediate response send a [Telegram](https://t.me/anbuchelva)
 * Looking for sending a confidential message? use [Keybase](https://keybase.io/anbuchelva) to get my public keys.

 Have a wonderful life!